 Rocks, Wrasse and Heart Attacks

-Steve Parker scrambles down to the iconic Pulpit rocks for an early tilt at the local wrasse population using light tackle tactics.
+Steve Parker scrambles down to the iconic Pulpit rock on Portland Bill for an early tilt at the local wrasse population using light tackle tactics.

 On the way, I called in at Weymouth Angling Centre to pick up some fresh ragworm and frozen hermit crabs.
 I also bought some extra small weights and drilled bullets for my floats.
 I reached the car park at Bill Point by 9.15 and there was just one other car parked up.
 Lovely and quiet is just the way I like it.

 I set up at the base of the Pulpit, wanting to try fishing to both sides as I was not brave enough, or athletic enough to contemplate climbing it.
 I started fishing with a 2oz weight and a single hook on a short Portland rig.
 My crab bait was cast out into the evil mass of rocks and weed.